SignalProducer

 A

-which can be used to interrupt the work associated with the signal and immediately send aninterrupted
+Disposablewhich can be used to interrupt the work associated with the signal and immediately send aninterruptedevent. -

 Convenience override for start(_:) to allow trailing-closure style invocations.